stacylynnday/screen/README.md

 5
 ```

-## create a csv file that shows the word count of every value of every dataset
+## create a csv file that shows the word count of every value of every dataset (dataset being a `.csv` file)

 output should be a csv file that has a header row with fields `value` and
 `count` and one entry for every value found: